nanovms/ops-documentation/examples.md

         "Dirs" : ["static"],
         "Files":["/lib/x86_64-linux-gnu/libnss_dns.so.2", "/etc/ssl/certs/ca-certificates.crt"]
     }
+    ```

-    If you are on linux you can use the above example to enable dns/tls otherwise you can use this for local mac examples.
+    If you are on linux you can use the above example to enable dns/tls, otherwise you can use this for local Mac examples.
 NOTE: This is more than likely to change in the very near future.

     `config.json`
     ```json
     {
         "Dirs" : ["static"]
     }
     ```

     The directory structure should look like below after these steps.
     ```bash
     .